MadBonzz/phybench/README.md

 The EED Score evaluates the similarity between the model-generated answer and the ground truth by leveraging the concept of expression tree edit distance.
 The process involves the following steps:

-1. **Simplification of Expressions**:Both the ground truth (`gt`) and the model-generated answer (`gen`) are first converted into simplified symbolic expressions using the `sympy.simplify()` function.
+1. **Simplification of Expressions**: Both the ground truth (`gt`) and the model-generated answer (`gen`) are first converted into simplified symbolic expressions using the `sympy.simplify()` function.
 This step ensures that equivalent forms of the same expression are recognized as identical.
-2. **Equivalence Check**:If the simplified expressions of `gt` and `gen` are identical, the EED Score is assigned a perfect score of 100, indicating complete correctness.
+2. **Equivalence Check**: If the simplified expressions of `gt` and `gen` are identical, the EED Score is assigned a perfect score of 100, indicating complete correctness.
-3. **Tree Conversion and Edit Distance Calculation**:If the expressions are not identical, they are converted into tree structures.
+3. **Tree Conversion and Edit Distance Calculation**: If the expressions are not identical, they are converted into tree structures.
 The edit distance between these trees is then calculated using an extended version of the Zhang-Shasha algorithm.
 This distance represents the minimum number of node-level operations (insertions, deletions, and updates) required to transform one tree into the other.
 4. **Relative Edit Distance and Scoring**:The relative edit distance $r$ is computed as the ratio of the edit distance to the size of the ground truth tree.
 The EED Score is then determined based on this relative distance:

    - If $r = 0$ (i.e., the expressions are identical), the score is 100.